simplocms/docs/docs/core/middleware.md

 > For more information about Middleware, please visit official [Laravel documentation](https://laravel.com/docs/5.8/middleware)

-## Middleware in SimploCMS
+## Middleware in SIMPLO CMS

-SimploCMS contains custom middlewares, which are applied out of the box.
+SIMPLO CMS contains custom middlewares, which are applied out of the box.

 In `app/Http/Kernel.php` file, where developers can define middleware, you can see these middlewares.
-Including them, you can also notice that here are more middleware groups than default of Laravel, what occur here because of SimploCMS.
+Including them, you can also notice that here are more middleware groups than default of Laravel, what occur here because of SIMPLO CMS.

 ```php
     /**